ShinyTrinkets/twofold.js/docs/CONTRIBUTING.md

 ## Code style

 Instead of wasting time debating what's the best style, we are using automated formatting tools.
-The coding standard is "prettier":
+The coding standard is "[Prettier](https://prettier.io)":

 - four spaces for indentation-level
 - single quotes for strings